Lingeer: Literary and filmic representations

 The character of the Lingeer has been featured in Senegambian literature.
 Ginette Ba-Curry writes of the Lingeer presence in Cheikh Hamidou Kane's novel Ambiguous Adventure: “The Most Royal Lady is a female figure belonging to pre-Islamic society, recalling the 'Linguere' ...
 She is the reflection of the historical heroines of the Senegalese past such as the heiress of the Waalo throne, Lingeer Jombot who was in charge of the political affairs of the Waalo region and was succeeded by her sister Nade Yalla, wife of Maroso, the Prince of Kajoor”.

 In artistic Serer expression, especially in oral poetry and the culture of the traditional griotte, performers depict the Lingeer character as playing an important role in their society's functioning.

 Films such as Abderrahmane Sissako’s Timbuktu (2014) feature a Lingeer character.
 Djibril Diop Mambety's Hyènes (1992) features the character Linguere Ramatou as its protagonist.
 Her first name is an alternate spelling of Lingeer and she has in fact been described as a royal of sorts: film scholars write that she is “an outcast-cum-queen who sits contemplating the horizon”.

 Burial ground

 All crowned Serer lingeers of Sine are buried at Tioupane, Diakhao (in modern-day Senegal).
 The historic village of Tioupane was where the crowned lingeer, usually the Maad a Sinig's mother, took residence.
 The Serer kings are buried elsewhere in Sine.
 Only the lingeers are buried in Tioupane.
 Non-crowned lingeers are also buried in Tioupane, but in a different section within the graveyard, away from the crowned lingeers.
-Like the graves of the Serer kings, the graves of the lingeers are also marked and there are historian on site that narrates their genealogy and history.
+Like the graves of the Serer kings, the graves of the lingeers are also marked, and there are historian on site who narrates their genealogy and history.
 Like the other Serer historic and sacred grounds, the burial site of Tioupane has been added to the list of sites of historic importance by the Senegalese Ministry of Culture (2006 decree).